The Encyclopedia of American Songs and Musicals

 13 Jimmie Lunceford (Fulton (MS) 1902 - Seaside (OR) 1947)

-He leaves from childhood his native Mississippi for Denver (CO) where he will attend in particular the music school managed by Wilberforce J. Whiteman, the father of the famous bandleader Paul Whiteman.
+He leaves from childhood his native Mississippi for Denver (CO) where he will attend in particular the music school managed by Wilberforce J. Whiteman, the father of famous bandleader Paul Whiteman.
 No sooner had he completed his university studies that he is hired in 1922 as saxophonist in George Morrison's band.

 Charlie Barnet (New York (NY) 1913 – San Diego (CA) 1991)

 His parents having divorced when he was two years old, it returned to his grandparents to take in charge his education.
 As a banker and vice-president of the New York Central Railroad, his grandfather was a respected businessman and a worthy representative of the American upper-class.
-The young Charlie was sent as it should be in the best schools of New York and Chicago but he eventually abandoned his law studies to devote to the music.
+The young Charlie was sent as it should be in the best schools of New York and Chicago but he eventually abandoned his law studies to devote to music.

 He records his first songs in 1933 and forms his own band at the same time.
 His career really starts the following year when he occurs along with Red Norvo.